-In order to include just the earlier expiring license, ensure each increment line is in a separate pool using a pooling keyword, such as VENDOR_STRING, for example:
+In order to include just the earlier expiring license, ensure each increment line is in a separate pool using a pooling keyword, such as VENDOR STRING, for example:

-''' INCREMENT f1 demo 1.0 31-dec-2017 5 VENDOR STRING="31-dec-2017" SIGN="<...>" INCREMENT f1 demo 1.0 30-nov-2017 5 VENDOR STRING="30-nov-2017" SIGN="<...>" '''
+INCREMENT f1 demo 1.0 31-dec-2017 5 VENDOR_STRING="31-dec-2017" SIGN="<...>" INCREMENT f1 demo 1.0 30-nov-2017 5 VENDOR_STRING="30-nov-2017" SIGN="<...>"

-With this example, the vendor daemon needs to be built with vendor variables 1s compare vendor on increment = ls compare vendor on upgrade = 1 in order to turn on pooling with the vendor string.
+With this example, the vendor daemon needs to be built with vendor variables ls_compare_vendor_on_increment = ls_compare_vendor_on_upgrade = 1 in order to turn on pooling with the vendor string.
 It should also be noted that feature version is a pooling keyword; the vendor string is needed here because these increment lines are for the same feature version.

-For a list of pooling keywords, see FEATURE and INCREMENT Lines on page 30.
+For a list of pooling keywords, see FEATURE and INCREMENT Lines on page 31.